Evesham: Education

 Schools in Evesham follow the three-tier education model of first school (ages 5–10), middle school (ages 10–13), and high school (ages 13–18) adopted by Wychavon District Council 1974 and completed by 1977.
-Twelve first (primary) schools which include state non-denominational schools as well as Church of England Bengeworth Academy and Roman Catholic school feed four middle schools which in turn send their pupils to complete their secondary education at The De Montfort School and Prince Henry's High School which originated as a grammar school established by the monastery and was re-founded by Henry VIII after the Dissolution.
+Twelve first (primary) schools which include state non-denominational schools, as well as Church of England Bengeworth Academy and Roman Catholic school, feed four middle schools.

+The middle school send pupils to complete their secondary education at The De Montfort School and Prince Henry's High School, which originated as a grammar school established by the monastery and was re-founded by Henry VIII after the Dissolution.

 The Vale of Evesham School, operated by Worcestershire County Council, caters for children from the area aged 2 – 19 with special needs, and learning disabilities.

 Further education is provided by Evesham College, part of the Warwickshire College Group following the merger with South Worcestershire College (previously known as Evesham and Malvern Hills College) which caters mainly for students studying at the NVQ and BTEC level or undertaking practical vocational courses.

 The nearest higher education providers are the University of Worcester and the University of Gloucestershire.
-A University of the Third Age was established in 2003 and in 2010 had 600 members.
+A University of the Third Age was established in 2003, which had 600 members in 2010.